apnadkarni/blt/doc/listview.rst

     by clicking on the item or using the **select** operation.
 If *cmdString* is "", then no command is invoked.
 The default is "".

-  **-disabledbackground** *colorName*
+  **-disabledbackground** *bgName*
-    Specifies the default background of items that are disabled.
-    *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the default background of items that are disabled.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
 This option may be overridden the style's **-disabledbackground** option.
 The default is "grey90".

   **-disabledforeground** *colorName*
     Specifies the default color of the text of items that are